 Also republished in Daily Kos by Feminism, Pro-Feminism, Womanism: Feminist Issues, Ideas, & Activism, Pro Choice, and Community Spotlight.

-Posted on November 7, 2011, in feminism, gender, politics, reproductive rights, sexism, women and tagged feminism, gender, human rights, personhood amendment, religion, reproductive rights, sexism, women.
+Posted on November 7, 2011, in feminism, gender, politics/class inequality, reproductive rights, sexism, women and tagged feminism, gender, human rights, personhood amendment, religion, reproductive rights, sexism, women.
 Bookmark the permalink.
 15 Comments.